BU-RAD-seq/Digital_RADs/README.md

 is best achieved by conducting digital digests of the most appropriate reference genome with a panel of restriction enzymes that cut at different frequencies (Davey et al. 2011).
-Additional reduction can be achieved by using two enzymes, thus targeting only regions where the enzymes cut adjacent to each other within a specified size window (Hohenlohe et al. 2012, Peterson et al. 2012).
+Additional reduction can be achieved by using two enzymes, thus targeting only regions where the enzymes cut adjacent to each other within a specified size window (Hohenlohe et al. 2012, Peterson et al. 2012, DaCosta and Sorenson 2014).

 This python script conducts digital digests of a reference genome (or any fasta file) with either one or two enzymes, and can be used to optimize the experimental design of a RAD-seq study.
 The